 California School of Seismology Uses SVS Subwoofers for Earthquake Simulation

 One laboratory based in California came up with a rather unique way of modeling fault conditions to better predict when major earthquakes will occur.
-Dr. Steven Bassman of the California School of Seismology calls his new technique low frequency inversion and claims it is improving the accuracy and efficiency of seismic processing algorithms, especially for application to regions of structural complexity.
+Dr. Ronald Bassman of the California School of Seismology calls his new technique Low Frequency Inversion and claims it is improving the accuracy and efficiency of seismic processing algorithms, especially for application to regions of structural complexity, like cities and neighborhoods.

-To run the tests, Dr. Bassman had to drive a significant amounts of low frequency energy into his seismic testing models and measurement software in order to produce reliable data.
-After searching unsuccessfully for an industrial solution, Dr. Bassman was introduced to the SVS PB13-Ultra Subwoofer, which has the capabilities to reach 16Hz, the frequency at which you can correctly start to synthesize a seismic wave.
+To run the tests, Dr. Bassman had to drive significant amounts of low frequency energy into his seismic testing models and measurement software in order to produce reliable data.
+After searching unsuccessfully for an industrial solution, Dr. Bassman was introduced to the SVS SB-4000 Subwoofer, which has the capabilities to reach 19Hz and below, the frequencies at which you can start to correctly synthesize a seismic wave.